 Screening can be done to help find cancers early when there are no symptoms.
 If the breast cancer is found early, there is a better chance of being cured.
 Screening for breast cancer includes monthly self breast exam and awareness, clinical breast exams (exam by a health care professional), mammograms (an x-ray of the breast), sometimes an ultrasound, and in some cases breast MRI.
 Decisions about screening should be made with the health care provider.

 Mammography can detect even small cancers which are not detectable by the physical clinical exam.
-The American Cancer Society recommends annual mammograms beginning at age 40, and Bay Medical offers the newest state-of-the-art technology in the area in digital mammography.
+The American Cancer Society recommends women in their 20s and 30s should have a clinical breast exam (CBE) as part of a periodic (regular) health exam by a health professional preferably every 3 years.
+Starting at age 40, women should have a CBE by a health professional every year, and Bay Medical offers the newest state-of-the-art technology in the area in digital mammography.
 This new system produces sharper images in less time and requires less compression for increased comfort during the exam.

 If an abnormality is found during screening, the only way to tell for sure if cancer cells are present is to remove the tissue for microscopic examination (a biopsy).
 A biopsy may be ordered by one of the following ways: